 Tuition policies are administered in accordance with federal guidelines.

 A withdrawal occurs when a student’s enrollment is permanently discontinued or, in some cases, even temporarily interrupted (see below for further information on AA).
-An official withdrawal occurs when the student notifies the Associate Dean of Student Affairs and the Office of the Registrar in writing; an unofficial withdrawal occurs when the student does not give written notification.
+An official withdrawal occurs when the student notifies the Associate Dean of Student Affairs or their designee and the Office of the Registrar in writing; an unofficial withdrawal occurs when the student does not give written notification.
 For financial aid and tuition purposes an AA is treated as a temporary withdrawal.

 The effective date of withdrawal is normally the student’s last academically related event.
 When a student withdraws, RUSM assesses tuition based on the period he or she attended, and in correspondence with federal loan entitlement regulations.
 These are as follows: